OpenMPT/openmpt/README.md

         `node.js` binary, you might have to edit `build/make/config-emscripten.mk`.

-        Older and obsolete versions of emscripten may require a slightly different configuration:

-            make CONFIG=emscripten-old

      -  Haiku:

         To compile libopenmpt on Haiku (using the 32-bit gcc2h), run: